Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build7](assets/buildworkbook_7.png)

   4. Click the drop down to the right of Purchase Date and select "Truncate Date - Day".
 This will now display the purchase timestamps as the date only.
-Rename the column to Purchase Date, then repeat this process for the Cust Since column.
+Rename the column to Purchase Date, by double clicking the column name and typing "Purchase Date".
+Repeat this process for the Cust Since column.

 ![build8](assets/buildworkbook_8.png)